 Racial and ethnic groups in the United States continue to experience major differences in health access, treatment, and outcomes compared to whites.
 The forces that contribute to health disparities are complex, ranging from broader societal issues such as poverty, racism, and hazardous environments, to health system factors such as provider bias, lack of workforce diversity, and inaccessible or nonexistent health care facilities.
 However, lack of health coverage is by far the largest contributor, and people of color continue to be disproportionately uninsured.
-While racial and ethnic minorities make up about one-third of the U.S. population, they comprise more than half of the 45.8 million uninsured.

 To address this issue, and to serve as a source of reliable and accurate information on minority health issues, Families USA launched a new program area in 2004, Minority Health Initiatives.
 The program was renamed Health Equity in early 2011.
 The department has three core objectives: